Lethenia

-Lethenia is an extinct genus of mackerel shark from the Rupelian age of the Oligocene epoch.
-It is a monotypic genus, containing only L. vandenbroeki.
+Lethenia is an extinct genus of mackerel shark from the Eocene and Oligocene epochs.
+The type species, L. vanderbroecki, is from the early Oligocene (Rupelian age) of Belgium.
 It is considered closely related to Isurolamna and sometimes included within it.
 It differs in the morphology of its teeth, which are much more gracile than Isurolamna and has larger spacing between its crown and lateral cusps.
-Lethenia is rare and only known from isolated teeth.
-It is best known from the Boom Clay Formation of Belgium and the Uzunbas Formation of Kazakhstan.
+A recently described species, L. carranzaensis, was found in the Eocene and Oligocene deposites of Chile, originally described as Isurolamna sp. fossil.
+Some paleontologist thinks that Lethenia can belongs in reality Lamna species, and not a separate genus, what would make Lethenia a junior synonym.